Hodges' estimator

-In statistics, Hodges' estimator (or the Hodges–Le Cam estimator), named for Joseph Hodges, is a famous counterexample of an estimator which is "superefficient", i.e. it attains smaller asymptotic variance than regular efficient estimators.
+In statistics, Hodges' estimator (or the Hodges–Le Cam estimator), named for Joseph Hodges, is a famous counterexample demonstrating the existence of an estimator which is "superefficient", i.e. it attains smaller asymptotic variance than regular efficient estimators.
 The existence of such a counterexample is the reason for the introduction of the notion of regular estimators.

 Hodges' estimator improves upon a regular estimator at a single point.
 In general, any superefficient estimator may surpass a regular estimator at most on a set of Lebesgue measure zero.

+Although Hodges discovered the estimator he never published it; the first publication was in the doctoral thesis of Lucien Le Cam.

 Construction

 Suppose $\hat{\theta}_n$ is a "common" estimator for some parameter $\theta$: it is consistent, and converges to some asymptotic distribution $L_\theta$ (usually this is a normal distribution with mean zero and variance which may depend on $\theta$) at the $\sqrt{n}$-rate: